-It takes only 1 gram of mercury to contaminate an eight-hectare lake to the point of making the inhabiting fish unsafe for consumption for a year, due to this substance's persistent, bioaccumulative and neurotoxic properties.
+It takes only 1 gram of mercury to contaminate an eight-hectare lake to the point of making the inhabiting fish unsafe for consumption for a year, due to this heavy metal's persistent, bioaccumulative and neurotoxic properties.

 Direct exposure to mercury can cause neurological damage, behavioural problems, kidney, lung and disgestive tract diseases and complications, which can prove fatal.
-Indirect mercury exposure, for example through eating contaminated fish, is particularly dangerous for expectant mothers and young children, inhibiting brain and nervous system development.
+Indirect mercury exposure, for example through eating contaminated fish, is particularly dangerous for expectant mothers and young children, inhibiting development of the brain and nervous system.